 I was pleasantly surprised by the prices – cocktails started at 65 AED with taxes included (around $22 AUD), and a bottle of wine could be purchased from 160 AED (around $56 AUD).
-We both opted for a refreshing Al Maha Gin Fizz, and settled in to order our food.
+We both opted for a refreshing Al Maha Gin Fizz and settled in to order our food.

 For my entree, I chose the heirloom tomatoes with burrata, croutons and a balsamic dressing.
-I was skeptical about ordering an Italian style dish in the Dubai desert, but I was blown away by the freshness of the summer tomatoes and the creaminess of the burrata.
+I was sceptical about ordering an Italian style dish in the Dubai desert, but I was blown away by the freshness of the summer tomatoes and the creaminess of the burrata.

-For main course, I chose a simple dish of chargrilled Omani Jumbo prawns with a side salad and lemon dipping sauce.
+For the main course, I chose a simple dish of chargrilled Omani Jumbo prawns with a side salad and lemon dipping sauce.
 The prawns were enormous and well cooked.

 By this stage, I was really struggling to find space for dessert.
 However, I was persuaded to finish off the meal with the chocolate tart with salted caramel and butterscotch ice cream.

 After the meal, we decided to walk back to our villa on foot, meeting a curious gazelle along the way.